alcrene/pyloric-network-simulator/_sources/README.md

 The principal and very important disadvantage of this implementation is that currently it was only used for one example in one paper, in contrast to the original C/C++ implementation which has received many years of focussed attention.
-This implementaiton has *not* been exhaustively tested for consistency with the original.
+This implementation has *not* been exhaustively tested for consistency with the original.

 - Basic qualitative comparisons suggests that the single neuron conductance models closely reproduce the results reported by Prinz et al.
 - Some differences in the simulated activity (wrt to the original implementation) do seem to occur when neuron models are combined into a circuit.